 Ever connect colors to feelings?
-If you’re a regular reader on my blog you’ll know that yes, color and feelings go hand in hand.
+If you’re a regular reader on my blog, you’ll know that yes, color and feelings go hand in hand.
 What about getting really specific with feelings such as grief?
-Does grief have a color if so, what does it look like?
+Does grief have color?
+If so, what does it look like?

 The trees have stopped growing and show their sharp edges where they’ve been cut.
-On light healing side of this, not matter how much you cut a tree down, if you leave the trunk, it will always grow back.
+On the light healing side of this, no matter how much you cut a tree down, if you leave the trunk, it will always grow back.
 This is hope.

-Even the grass, it’s still barely green but there is still life there.
-Like life itself, if not taken care of will wither but once given TLC, it grows back.
+Even the grass it’s still barely green, but there is still living there.
+Like life itself, if not taken care of, it will wither but once given TLC, it grows back.